Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Numerical Results

 \subsection{Impact of the SINR threshold}

 In this subsection, we examine the effect of SINR threshold, $z$ on the success probability of the proposed model.
-In Fig. \ref{PSProb}, we set $\lambda_R$ = 0.001 Km/Km$^2$, $\mu_v$ = 0.1 nodes/Km, $\lambda_b$ = 0.00002 BS/Km$^2$ and $B = 1$.
-Fig. \ref{PSProb} plots the success probability of the V2X communication and V2V communication at the typical receiver versus the SINR Threshold.
-Following insights are observed: 1) The cellular V2X network performs better than V2V communication in the range of $-20$ dB to $20$ dB SINR threshold because both V2V and V2B links are contributing in achieving the better reliability of V2X communication.
-However, after that, the success probability of V2X communication completely matches with V2V communication as there is no contribution by V2B link.
-2) We see that the reliability advantage is more significant in V2X communication over V2V communication once vehicle intensities are low or medium.
-3) We observe that in a highly dense V2X network, most of the vehicles connect via V2V link instead of V2B link.
+In Fig. \ref{PSProb}, we set {$\lambda_R$ = 1 km/km$^2$, $\mu_v$ = 10 nodes/km, $\lambda_b$ = 20 BSs/km$^2$ and $B = 1$.} Fig. \ref{PSProb} plots the success probability of the C-V2X communication with mode selection and V2V communication without mode selection at the arbitrary receiver versus the SINR threshold.
+Following insights are observed: 1) the cellular V2X communication with mode selection performs equivalent to V2V communication without mode selection. {Both direct and network modes can contribute in achieving the better reliability and coverage for C-V2X network.
+The network mode can facilitate communication over longer ranges without the requirement of RSUs.
+2) we see that contribution of network mode is significant in C-V2X network over V2V network when the vehicle intensities are low or medium.
+Thus, network mode can provide longer coverage for vehicular communication which in not possible through V2V communication alone.
+3) we observe that in a highly dense C-V2X network, most of the vehicles connect via direct mode instead of network mode.}